Jrealmorillo/vesta-pms/README.md

 ---

 # 🏨 Vesta PMS - Hassle-free Hotel Management System (English)

 **Vesta PMS** is a complete and modern Property Management System (PMS) designed to simplify the management of reservations, clients, billing, rooms, reports, and users for hotels of any size.
 Built with **Node.js, Express, MySQL, React, and Bootstrap**, Vesta PMS provides an efficient, intuitive, and secure experience for hotel staff and management.

 ---

+## 🏗️ Architecture and Design Pattern

+The project follows a client-server architecture, clearly separating the frontend and backend.
+The backend implements the **Model-View-Controller (MVC)** pattern, widely used in web application development to organize code and separate responsibilities:

+- **Models:** Define the data structure and access logic, representing the main entities of the system (Client, Company, Invoice, etc.).
+- **Controllers:** Manage business logic and user requests, acting as intermediaries between models and routes.
+- **Views:** In this case, since it is a REST API, the views correspond to the JSON format responses that the backend sends to the frontend.

+The frontend, developed with React, follows an architecture based on reusable components and route management, promoting separation of responsibilities and scalability.

+---